russellsamora/svelte-keyboard/package/README.md

 >
 ```

 For any other properties, use global CSS on the selector `.svelte-keyboard button.key`.
+Note: `stroke-width` is for svg icons.

 ### Special values